 Enforcing naming conventions

-In any professional team, it is essential that everyone uses the same terminology.
-This is especially true in large codebases maintained by multiple people over a long period.
+In any professional team, consistent terminology usage is essential.
+This is especially true for large codebases maintained by multiple people over extended periods.

-To ensure consistency, Metalama provides a simple way to enforce naming conventions across lines of inheritance.
-For example, you can easily require that any class inheriting the IFactory
+To ensure consistency, Metalama provides a straightforward way to enforce naming conventions across lines of inheritance.
+For instance, you can require any class inheriting the IFactory interface to have a name ending with the Factory prefix.
+This ensures everyone uses the same language and understands the same concepts.

 Enforcing naming conventions using custom attributes

-If you want to enforce a naming convention for any type that derives from a given class or interface, when you own the source code of this class or interface, the easiest approach is to use a custom attribute.
-Follow these steps.
+If you want to enforce a naming convention for any type that derives from a given class or interface, and you own the source code of this class or interface, the easiest approach is to use a custom attribute.
+Follow these steps:

-package to your project.Add the DerivedTypesMustRespectNamingConventionAttribute custom attribute to the base class or interface.
-The argument of this custom attribute must be the naming pattern, where the asterisk (
+2. Apply the DerivedTypesMustRespectNamingConventionAttribute custom attribute to the base class or interface.
+The argument of this custom attribute must be the naming pattern, where the asterisk (*) matches any substring.

 Note